ccapndave/self-signed-ca/README.md

 ### Chrome (Android)

-* Download and run the `.self-signed-ca/<organisation_name>/ca.crt` file
+* Run the `.self-signed-ca/<organisation_name>/server_ca.sh` script, and then on your Android device navigate to `http://<computer_ip>:3000`.
+Chrome will download and install the CA.

 ## Firefox (Android)

 This is currently impossible on modern versions of Firefox (https://github.com/mozilla-mobile/fenix/issues/2286).
+On older versions the installation procedure is the same as Chrome (Android).

 ## 3. Create more certificates (optional)